Whole Grain Statistics

 Success & Awareness of the Whole Grain Stamp

-• in 41 countries: the United States, Canada, Mexico; the UK, Ireland, Greece, Poland, France, Netherlands (Kingdom of), U.A.E.; China, Taiwan, New Zealand, Australia, Singapore; the Dominican Republic, Jamaica, Barbados, Trinidad & Tobago; Argentina, Belize, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Paraguay, Peru, Uruguay, Venezuela and Mauritius.
+• in 41 countries: the United States, Canada, Mexico; the UK, Ireland, Italy, Spain, Portugal, Greece, France, Netherlands (Kingdom of), Poland, Romania; U.A.E.; Tanzania, Mauritius; China, Taiwan, New Zealand, Australia, Singapore; the Dominican Republic, Jamaica, Barbados, Trinidad & Tobago; Argentina, Belize, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Paraguay, Peru, Uruguay, and Venezuela.

 • At last count, 15% of all Stamped products can be found outside the United States.